Last update 13-06-2025

 • Planned start date and duration of the posting.

-• Identification and contact details of a person who can appear in Spain on behalf of the company providing the services in any worker information and consultation procedures and negotiations that affect the workers posted to Spain.
+• Identification and contact details of a person who can act in Spain on behalf of the company providing the services in any worker information and consultation procedures and negotiations that affect the workers posted to Spain.

 Volver arriba